sukumar-cloud/book-review-platform/README.md

 ## Contributing

 1. Fork the repository
-2. Create a new branch: `git checkout -b feature/your-feature`
-3. Make your changes and commit them
+2. Make your changes and commit them
-4. Push to the branch: `git push origin feature/your-feature`
+3. Push to the branch
-5. Open a pull request
+4. Open a pull request

 ## Contact